 100% of your sponsorship goes directly to your sponsored girl.

 Education/books, Clothing/School uniform, Transport to School, Additional activities – IT/English/Sport/Dance/Counselling.
 Health Education/Career guidance.

 Your sponsorship is crucial in unlocking the potential of girls to give them the best start in life and a chance to compete with children from more privileged backgrounds.

 Your sponsorship provides access to a quality education for these inspirational girls and young women who are 3 –

 Your sponsorship gives the opportunity to develop English and IT skills which will open doors for employment and higher education in your sponsored girl’s own country.

-Depending on circumstances, you may be able to continue your sponsorship to help your sponsored girl or boy go onto vocational training or higher education.
+Depending on circumstances, you may be able to continue your sponsorship to help your sponsored girl go onto vocational training or higher education.
 This is encouraged as we aim to continue support until your sponsored girl achieves independence.